 Other tips for preventing malaria

-All things considered, the decision to take antimalarials is still entirely at your own discretion.
+All things considered, taking antimalarials is still entirely at your own discretion.
 I hope this information has at least given you something to think about and discuss with your doctor.
 If you decide not to take these drugs after careful deliberation, do make sure that you take every precaution to prevent bites.
 I am happy to report that both Cal and I remained malaria-free and almost entirely bite-free using these strategies:

 Stocking up on all the right cash